Current restrictions in force as part of Step 3.1 of Canberra’s Recovery Plan are outlined in the page below.

 What are the community responsibilities?

-Ensure you properly clean equipment before and after use.
+- Ensure you properly clean equipment between each use.

 What does the public need to know?